explosion/spaCy/website/docs/api/architectures.md

 > ```

 Predict the word's vector from a static embeddings table as pretraining objective for a Tok2Vec layer.
+To use this objective, make sure that the `initialize.vectors` section in the config refers to a model with static vectors.

 | Name            | Description                                                                                                                                               |
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |